mhwood/eccoseas/docs/source/ca_regional_model/overview.rst

 Overview
 ========
-The regional model is constructed in the eastern Pacific Ocean and encompasses most of the California current region.
+This regional model is constructed in the eastern Pacific Ocean and encompasses most of the California current region.
 This model is constructed to run during the year 2008 and is initiated and forced with output from the ECCO Version 5 Alpha State Estimate.
 The domain of the regional model is shown in the following plot: